preeve9534/pdjr-skplugin-devantech/README.md

 The optional __description__ property value can be used to supply some documentary text.
 This value is optional and defaults to the empty string.

-The required __deviceid__ property value specifies what type of physical device is being used to implement this module by providing a device identifier (see the *Device definitions* section below for more detail).
+The required __deviceid__ property value  a specific type of physical device is being used to implement this module by providing a device identifier (see the *Device definitions* section below for more detail).
-This value is required and has no default.

-The __devicecstring__ property value supplies a connection string that tells the plugin how to connect to the physical device.
+The required __devicecstring__ property value supplies a connection string that tells the plugin how to connect to the physical device.
 There are two styles of value: one describes a USB connection and the other an ethernet connection (supporting Devantech's wired and wireless devices).

 A USB connection string has the form "__usb:__*device-path*" where *device-path* specifies the serial device representing the physical